• HOME

 Chobe National Park isn't fenced all the way around but the animals know not to stray outside as they are killed if they do.
 Established in 1967.
 The elephant population has built up since 1990 from a few thousand to 50,000

-As a group we stayed at Muchenje Lodge.
+p we stayed at Muchenje Lodge.
 This is a small lodge just out of Chobe National Park, only catering for abut 25 people.
 Chobe National Park is 11700 square kilometres.
 We were given a talk by the manager, Toff, who told us we all had a PANIC BUTTON in our room just in case we had problems with animals.
 Also we were to be escorted to and from our room after 6pm to 6am by 2 guards who sat all night waiting.
 These guards were armed with shanghais and stones to scare off the animals that happened to wander through the Lodge.
 You could see where all the grass was trampled beside our room.
 Elephant would come and drink out of the swimming pool that was beside our room!
 Bedrooms were sprayed for mosquitoes and a net pulled down around the bed every night.

 Muchenje Lodge looks out across the plains where all different animals wander along.